-Our Skagit Valley Tulip Tour takes you on an Adventure around our extensive and colorful farm fields and to our two world-renowned gardens, Tulip Town and RoozenGaarde.
+Our Skagit Valley Tulip Tour takes you on an Adventure around our extensive and colorful tulip and daffodil fields and to our two world-renowned gardens, Tulip Town and RoozenGaarde.
 See for yourself why our Skagit Valley Tulip & Daffodil Festivals (March-April) were voted the top Spring Trip by National Geographic.

-Stephanie, our expert friendly Skagit Valley tour guide, will talk about the daffodil and tulip farming industry in Skagit Valley.
+Stephanie, your expert local and friendly Skagit Valley tour guide, will talk about the daffodil and tulip farming industry in Skagit Valley.
 You’ll also learn about the origin, history, impact on human cultures, horticulture, varieties and characteristics of these beautiful flowers.
 She’ll even introduce you to the farmers/owners (who she knows personally) when available.